 - 1. At the Command prompt, enter GMOPTIONS. - 2.
-In "IM:Standards Summary" dialog box, in the Standard Elements list, double-click BOM.
+In "GM:Standards overview" dialog box, in the Standard Elements list, double-click BOM.
 The BOM Settings dialog box is displayed. - 3.
 Select the tab corresponding to the entity you want to make the property visible in: